 Yes, disparity of force means what it sounds like.
-It means that you can lawfully use force in self-defense reasonably proportionate to the threat of force you face.
+It means that lawful use of force in self-defense is reasonably proportionate to the threat of force you face.

-The stress of the moment; and disparity of force
+Stress of the moment & disparity of force

 As a defender from criminal violence, you’ll be aware of the situation and make your best assessment in the moment.
 As you do, you will consciously or unconsciously note factors that will guide your mental attitude and response actions.

 If you do use force in self-defense, you may later need to justify your use of force, legally.
 A jury, judge, police officer, media, and the community will all consider the factors you face.
-You should consider these factors at the moment of threat to your personal safety.
+And you should consider these factors at the moment of threat to your personal safety.

 But the people judging you will not experience the stress of being under attack, or the time pressure.
-They will have the benefit of hindsight – access to information you did not yet have at the time.
+They will have the benefit of comfortable, stress-free hindsight, with access to information you did not yet have at the time (including subsequent events).

 Legal self-defense, too

-Sometimes it seems that no matter what choice a person makes, someone imagines they could have done better.
-And whatever evidence a prosecutor chooses to present to a jury, it must work to overcome hindsight bias.
+Second-guessers: Sometimes it seems that no matter what choice a person makes, someone imagines they could have done better.
+And whatever evidence a prosecutor chooses to present to a jury, that jury must work to overcome “hindsight bias.”

-That gap between the ideal and the real may seem inevitable, but how can we reduce it?
+That gap between the ideal and the real may seem inevitable, but how can we at least reduce it?

 Physical self-defense training is vital.
-But it’s also important to consider these issues deeply.
-That way, when they come up we’ll be ready to make the right choices.
+And it’s also important to consider these issues deeply.
+That way, when they come up we’ll be more prepared to make the right choices.

 Disparity of force changes everything.
 What are the factors that help make up the totality of circumstances for lawful use of force in self-defense?